00011476.JPG

 • Lupus

-If you have a severe medical condition that is preventing you from working, chances are that Jarvis & Modun has represented other clients with the same or a similar condition.
-Many of these conditions have special rules that apply specifically to them.
-We know the rules and we know how these conditions affect your ability to work.
+If you have a severe medical condition keeping you from working, chances are Jarvis & Modun has experience representing clients with your condition or similar ones.
+Many disabilities have specific rules that apply to them, and we know these rules inside and out.
+More importantly, we understand how these conditions impact your ability to work and live your life.
+Let us put our knowledge to work for you.

 The Importance of Medical Evidence